 We like to share our partner perks whenever possible and that’s exactly what I’m going to do today.
-Just this week we invited our clients and friends to attend our Google Partners Connect webinar.
-Not everyone got to attend, so we wanted to bring the most important highlights to you via our blog.
+We had the chance to invite our clients and friends to attend our Google Partners Connect webinar and not everyone got to attend.
+So today we bring the most important highlights to you via our blog.

 But First, Here’s a Few Stats to Set the Stage

 - 87% of smartphone users turn to search first.